Closing the gap between the classroom and the workplace.

 Pupils starting in S5 will undertake 1 day per week in year 1 attending college studying towards an NPA and then in year 2 will work 1 day per week with an employer, where they will undertake part of an SVQ qualification.

-Pupils entering the Foundation Apprenticeship programme in S6 will be required to study the NPA and work with an employer studying toward the SVQ units normally over 2 day per week.
+Pupils entering the one year Foundation Apprenticeship programme will be required to study the NPA and work with an employer studying toward the SVQ units normally over 2 day per week.
 The model of delivery will, however, depend on the pupils timetable and the employer requirements.
 For example pupils may have the opportunity to undertake the SVQ units during school holidays.

 FA Recognition for University Admission